Transforming Experience into Expertise, and Expertise into Leadership

 Each year, hundreds of students graduate from CSPP, prepared, confident, and excited about their future in professional psychology.
 Here are ten reasons why:

-The online master's degree program in marriage and family therapy program is designed to follow the COAMFTE-accredited curriculum of the on-ground program and is accredited by COAMFTE.
+The online master's degree program in marriage and family therapy is designed to follow the COAMFTE-accredited curriculum of the on-ground program and is accredited by COAMFTE.

-The master's degree program in clinical counseling is CACREP-accredited, which is the recognized training standard for counselors by the Institute of Medicine and the Veteran’s Administration, and its curricula content areas include the required educational training for counseling licensure in most states, making CACREP-accreditation a pathway to portability.
+The master's degree psychology program in clinical counseling is CACREP-accredited, which is the recognized training standard for counselors by the Institute of Medicine and the Veteran’s Administration, and its curricula content areas include the required educational training for counseling licensure in most states, making CACREP-accreditation a pathway to portability.

 2. Emphasis Areas